Summer In Park City Is As Exciting As Winter

 Take a peaceful, scenic ride above beautiful Park City and the surrounding mountains in a hot air balloon.
 You can soar high above the treetops or go low enough to see the abundant wildlife.
 Rides range from one to several hours long.
 And every September, Park City hosts Autumn Aloft, a three-day hot air balloon festival.
-Check out Park City Balloon Adventures and Skywalker Balloon Company for more information and to get started on your relaxing ride high above the city.
+Check out Bigfoot Balloons and Skywalker Balloon Company for more information and to get started on your relaxing ride high above the city.

 Ever wanted to experience the thrill of bobsledding?
 Then the Utah Olympic Park has the activity for you.
 Hop on a bobsled—with an experienced pilot—and roll down the track used in the 2002 Olympics.
 The bobsleds, modified for summer use on the concrete track, go up to 60 mph in less than a minute.
 If you want to try out a quick Olympic-level thrill, check out bobsledding in Park City.